IC Student Employment Handbook

 Hours

-When a student is on break (Spring Break, Winter Break, or during Summer Sessions), students may work no more than forty (40) hours per week, at the discretion of the student’s supervisor.
+When a student is on break (Spring Break, Winter Break, or during Summer Sessions), students may work up to forty (40) hours per week, at the discretion of the student’s supervisor.

 -